ZITOUNIMED/z-sqlite/README.md

 You can clone the project, build it localy, link it to your local npm repository and use it in your ionic app.

 ### Clone & build
-You can clone the project and build it localy. <br/>
 $ git clone https://github.com/ZITOUNIMED/z-sqlite.git <br/>
 $ cd z-sqlite <br/>
 $ ng build  <br/>